pscl4rke/priorityprefix/README.md

 (which fulfils the same role as `logger`) then `--level-prefix` will also be enabled by default.

+However if you are combining Systemd with Podman containers using Quadlets then you need to ensure `LogDriver=passthrough` is set.
+Then output lines from your contained application(s) will be logged in the host's journal with the correct priority levels.

 ## The Back-Story

 To get your log messages into Systemd's Journald you have a number of options: